chaitanyakasaraneni/textclustering/README.md

     if i not in core and i not in border: noise.append(i)
 ```
+**Note:**
-**Note:** You can use any implementation to get the better NMI and NMI is an external evaluation metric, you can use any internal evaluation metric such as  calinski_harabaz_score from sklearn.metrics.
+- You can use any implementation to get the better NMI and NMI is an external evaluation metric, you can use any internal evaluation metric such as  calinski_harabaz_score from sklearn.metrics.
+- In the bisecting k-means, I commented out the last part purposefully.
+While running that part of the code, make sure you close all other programs/applications as it may return a Memory Error.